colemanwadsworth/Awesome-Heroes-Wiki/Gods.md

 ---

 ### [[Shifra|Gods/Shifra]]
-E (19): Doubles your attack dice, turns all damage you deal into magic damage, and grants fire magic immunity
+E (19): Doubles your attack dice, turns all damage you deal into magic damage, and grants immunity to fire magic

 ---

 ### [[Thorus|Gods/Thorus]]
-E (18): Doubles your defense dice, freezes all opponents within 4 spaces of you, and grants ice immunity
+E (18): Doubles your defense dice, freezes all opponents within 4 spaces of you, and grants immunity to ice magic

 ---